Get 2 for 1 Travel with the Southwest Airline Companion Pass

 Using the pass is easy.
 Every time you buy a ticket or book one with points, your companion gets a ticket for only the cost of the fees and taxes (typically $5.60 per segment).
 With the price of flying cut in half, many couples find themselves jetting around the country much more than they would otherwise.

-While most Southwest flights are domestic, Southwest has been expanding internationally and are about to expand to Hawaii.
-With the companion pass, two people can fly, for the price of one, to Aruba, Belize, Cabo, Cancun, Liberia and San Jose in Costa Rico, Montego Bay, Nassau, Puerto Vallarta, and Punto Cana, as well as to locations all over the United States.
+While most Southwest flights are domestic, Southwest has been expanding internationally, and recently started flying to Hawaii.
+With the companion pass, two people can fly, for the price of one, to Aruba, Belize, Cabo, Cancun, Cozumel, Liberia and San Jose in Costa Rica, Cuba, the Dominican Republic, Grand Cayman, Montego Bay, Nassau, Puerto Vallarta, Puerto Rico, and Turks and Caicos, as well as to locations all over the United States.

 This strategy isn't for everyone.
 If you mostly fly internationally, only fly a couple of times per year, aren't well served by Southwest Airlines, don't have a frequent travelling companion, don't like Southwest, or otherwise aren't going to have the opportunity to take a few Southwest Airlines flights per year, it isn't worth the effort to qualify for the pass.
 But, if you and a companion have an opportunity to take several Southwest flights per year, getting the pass is one of the most valuable things you can do to get more for your travel dollar.